dsuurlant/response2schema/README.md

 `composer require --dev dsuurlant/response2schema`

+Or download the phar from the [Releases page](https://github.com/dsuurlant/response2schema/releases).

 # Usage

 Just point Response2Schema to your input json file, and tell it where to put the output OpenAPI spec.